stomp/stomp-spec/src/stomp-specification-2.0.md

     ^@

-If the sever cannot successfully create the subscription, the server MUST send the client an `ERROR` frame and disconnect the client.
+If the server cannot successfully create the subscription, the server MUST send the client an `ERROR` frame and disconnect the client.

 STOMP servers MAY support additional server specific headers to customize the